KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/13-underworld-realm-of-the-dead.md

 **Function 2: The Entropic Underworld (Declivous Procession)**

 * **The Detachment:**
-    An Entropic-aligned soul detaches from its IL₁ (IES: Malara) vehicle (death).
+    An Entropic-aligned essence detaches from its IL₁ (IES: Malara) vehicle (death).

 * **The Domain (The IL Layers):**
     This is the "Underworld" proper—the Subversal.
 It is not a place of "judgment" but the native path for an entropic soul.
 It is the one-way procession away from IL₁ (IES / IEM: Malara / Mania) and deeper into the IL (Inverse) hypostases (IL₂ → IL₃ → IL₄ → IL₅).